How to Identify Your Organization’s Critical Roles

 - See trends in external and internal candidate availability

-- Establish a summary of critical people and positions in your organization
+- Establish a summary of critical people and positions in the organization

 How to Identify Critical Roles for Succession Planning